Why Building a DIY Data Warehouse Is a Bad Idea

 Three years later, the company finalized an Oracle database with beautiful star schemas and a few other sophisticated features.
 Everybody was ready and waiting to plunge into the next phase of the project, as they were still operating with a minimal budget.
 After all, the business had yet to see any results from the efforts so far.

 But before they could add some of the more practical features like data visualization, they were told that, due to the new Office 365 apps being installed, they would have to move everything they were doing to the Cloud.
+But they couldn’t!